1. Blog

 The Case for a Degree

 In addition, these programs equip students with theoretical knowledge, as well as experience practicing.
-This will give them broader context and, arguably, the ability to grapple with ever-changing technologies and the demands associated with them.
+This will give them broader context and, arguably, the ability to grapple with ever-changing technologies and the demands associated with them, as noted in our software engineering job report.

 And because the majority of degree-granting programs also offer a comprehensive curriculum with requirements in other disciplines like writing and social science, students gain the crucial skills required of a successful developer.
 They include critical thinking, problem-solving, collaboration, creativity, and more.